Ants Pest Removal

 Nuptial Flight.
 It’s the weather which determines flying ant day, normally around August time, but this is a key part of the ant life cycle.
 The queens and males grow wings and mate on the wing.
 The males then die and the queen can then lay fertilised eggs to form new colonies of ants.

 Black Ants can carry Salmonella.
 When the ant scouts go in search of carbohydrates they often end up in the kitchen for their food source.
 This can be a hazard as they can carry salmonella which may cause sickness and should therefore be treated.

 Types of ant in the UK

-There are over 40 different species of ant in the UK classed as pests, these include Pharaoh Ants and Fire Ants.
+There are over 40 different species of ant in the UK classed as pests, these include Fire Ants and Pharaoh Ants.
 The life cycle of the ant doesn’t change between ant species which is egg, larvae, pupa and adult.
 Depending on the type of ant depends on how you treat the colony.

-Prior to doing any sort of self help, it is always recommended that you seek professional advice before treating.
-You can severely make the situation worst and make the infestation even harder to resolve.
+Prior to doing any sort of self help, it is always recommended that you seek professional advice first, before treating.
+You can make the situation severely worst and make the infestation even harder to resolve if not done correctly.
 This normally results in increased treatment prices.
 You can get it very wrong and cause yourself major problems if certain ant colonies are not treated correctly.

 This page is going to concentrate on the black garden ant as it is our most common call out problem in relation to ants.

 Ants form nests in many areas such as gardens and patios.
 They like sand and soil such as the garden, foundations used to form the base of a patio or the foundations of houses.
 Therefore nests may well be found in these areas.
 Nest can also be constructed beneath the floor of a house.
 Problems occur when foraging ants begin to invade houses in the search for food.
 There may be as many as 15,000 black garden ants in a single colony.
 That said obviously the numbers can change dramatically depending on different circumstances.